The Private Patient

-The Private Patient (2008) is a crime novel by English author P. D. James, the fourteenth and last in her popular Adam Dalgliesh series.
+The Private Patient is a 2008 crime novel by English author P. D. James, the fourteenth and last in her Adam Dalgliesh series.

 Synopsis

 In deepest Dorset, the once magnificent Cheverell Manor has been renovated and transformed into a plastic surgery clinic, run by the famous cosmetic practitioner George Chandler-Powell.
 Two days after Rhoda Gradwyn, an investigative journalist, arrives in the hope of having her almost lifelong facial scar removed, she's savagely murdered and Chandler-Powell finds his surgery under scrutiny from Dalgliesh and his team, who are soon caught in a race against time when another body shows up...

-Characters

-Commander Adam Dalgliesh: head of the special investigation squad, sent to investigate the murder.

-Inspector Kate Miskin: a member of Dalgliesh's team and second in command.
-She's awaiting promotion and has an unrequited love for Dalgliesh.

-Sergeant Benton-Smith: often referred to as just Benton, of Indian descent.
-Clever and opinionated, another member of Dalgliesh's team.

-Rhoda Gradwyn: an investigative journalist and the first murder victim.
-Comes to the manor to have an almost lifelong scar removed but is murdered just after the operation.

-George Chandler-Powell: the owner of the manor and surgeon performing the operation on Gradwyn.

-Robin Boyton: a failed actor and part time entrepreneur.
-A close friend of Gradwyn's, who is disturbed by the murder and is eventually killed.
-He is the cousin of the Westhalls and attempts to extort money from them.